ISLE 0F MAN 1986 "THE MANX MUSEUM 1886-1986"

 The Duke of Athol later gave the specimen to the Museum of the University of Edinburg.
 The Elk was later transferred with other specimens to the National Museum of Scotland on Chambers St, Edinburgh.

-As it was the first skeleton of Megaloceros giganteus its drawing appeared in many scientific essey and books.
+As it was the first skeleton of Megaloceros giganteus its drawing appeared in many scientific essay and books.

-The drawing of Irish elk from Isle of Man from a book “Essay on the THEORY OF THE EARTH, BY Baron G. Cuvier” published in 1827 The skeleton of Megaloceros giganteus from Isle of Man on display in the National Museums Scotland.
-The image is from the website of the Museum
+The drawing of Irish elk from Isle of Man from a book “Essay on the THEORY OF THE EARTH, BY Baron G. Cuvier” published in 1827 Mounted skeleton of Megaloceros giganteus the temporary museum at Castle Rushen (1905-1950), The image is from Wikipedia website

 The only other skeleton of Megaloceros giganteus found on the Isle of Man, to date, is the one shown on the stamp, was excavated at Close-y-Garey, St. John's in 1897, as the result of an intensive search for a complete specimen by the 'Elk Committee' led by P.M.C.
 Kermode, who later became the Manx Museum's first Curator.
 The skeleton is almost complete; the back of the skull and tail were missing at the time of excavation and have been replaced by modelled plaster.
-The two large neck bones were also missing and the gap filled by Irish bones supplied by the British Museum.
+Two large neck bones were also missing and the gap filled by Irish bones supplied by the British Museum.

 This skeleton is 1.7 metres tall at the shoulder, with an antler span of over 2.6 metres.